 Femoral access

-The ipsilateral uterine artery is selected by formation of a waltman loop and subsequent embolization performed.
+The ipsilateral uterine artery is selected, commonly by formation of a Waltman loop, and subsequent embolization performed.

-Embolization endpoint is stasis of the main uterine artery trunk.
+Embolization endpoint is diminished forward flow or near-stasis of the main uterine artery trunk.

-The ovarian arteries may also be interrogated and if fibroid vascularity is detected these may also be embolized.
+The ovarian arteries and inferior mesenteric artery may also be interrogated and if fibroid vascularity is detected these may also be embolized.

 Brachial or radial access

-This is performed via the left upper limb.
-In general, this technique allows for easier uterine artery selection, however, it presents challenges regarding catheter length and there is a theoretical, but small risk of stroke as the catheter crosses the origin of the left vertebral artery.
+This is typically performed via the left upper limb.
+In general, this technique allows for easier uterine artery selection, however, it presents challenges regarding catheter length and there is a small risk of stroke as the catheter crosses the origin of the left vertebral artery.

 Peri-procedural care

-patients are generally required to stay in hospital overnight to ensure adequate pain relief
+patients may be required to stay in hospital overnight to ensure adequate pain relief

 -